chiesax/alchemyjson/docs/Introduction.rst

     * implement an abstract authentication layer;

-:py:mod:`alchemyjson` then helps constructing such an infrastructure by providing a simple interface to query (and in the future possibly also update, insert and delete) database tables.
+:py:mod:`alchemyjson` then helps constructing such an infrastructure by providing a simple and homogeneous interface to query (and in the future possibly also update, insert and delete) database tables and their relations.

 This package has been adapted from the :py:mod:`flask-restless` package.